bellenuit/simpleSim/README.md

 # simpleSim

-The function simpleSim provides a metric to approximately compare strings.
+The algorithm simpleSim provides a metric to approximately compare strings.

 Arguments:
 - needle